lmorv/proto-glod/Process/journal.md

 The 3D and 2D approaches are clunky in different ways.
 It's not like perspective drawing is easy.
 In a lot of ways it's harder that manipulating ready-made, fully rendered 3D solids using the transform gizmo.
 But it's maybe the fact that a sketch is supposed to look sketchy and undefined VS the possibility of very high levels of precision and perfect fidelity that makes it a much more fluid and freeing tool for me.
 And there's also the fact that level design exercises the same skills that I would need for architectural and interior design that amps up the difficulty for me, as opposed to character design.

+### May 12, 2023 -  Coming back from a break

+I am a turtle that never learnt to fly.
+I am also coming back from a short break in this project.
+That's not entirely true since I constantly think about it.
+A lot has happened in my mind that has gone undocumented, so here I will attempt to put myself up to speed on what those things are exactly.
+Maybe in a series of journals even.

+In terms of schedule I am on Week 4 of my Spring Sprint; "Targeting system technical investigation
+- Ray-casting, object detection".
+I found some really great references on how to do this and I thoroughly documented the process; taking screenshots of the Blueprint graphs in the tutorial, adding comments and instructions and implementing them in my game.
+I used a note taking app called Obsidian that I really like as a text editing tool, and I think I might create a whole 'Obsdian Vault' for the project and track my tech investigations in this way from now on.
+It is a very time consuming process tho,  but maybe not a significantly more time consuming than following a video tutorial on it's own.

+I take screenshots as I watch tutorials, trying to catch significant actions in the process, then crop the images to highlight those actions in the UI, then drop them into a text document, then follow the steps in my Unreal project as I write instructions and comments in the document.

+One cool thing about Obsidian is that it uses MarkDown to format the text documents, so I could upload a Vault to a github repo and have all the documentation files show up on the browser looking really spiffy and nicely laid out.
+Obsidian also has a feature to link documents to each other with tags, and can be visualized in a graph view that looks really cool.

+### May 16, 2023 - Building a knowledge base

+I am building a knowledge base as a means to materialize my technical investigations, using Obsidian (the note taking software, not my character).
+I feel like I am diving into a whole other worm hole, like in all things.
+I am finding so many interesting materials online, not always connected to my goals directly, and I could go on studying in this way for ever.
+I figure I'm gonna keep going until something happens in my mind; I get distracted or fed up.
+I will keep in mind that I still want to get to executing some design goals within a reasonable time frame, and that there are specific threads of inquiry that I want to follow up on (NPCs, and dialogue systems).

+I have also been having a lot of fun narrowing down the design of my main character; obsidian --sketching them over and over on the Ipad-- and I am really exited to started in the 3d model in the near future.
+That and the narrative design are becoming my priorities in my mind just because they seem the most fun to me.
+Level design is a close second, specially since I've been finding a ton of cool modeling and texturing techniques during my tech investigations.
+So might use that to distract myself from time to time.

+I've been thinking that maybe a good approach to fleshing out my story, and to get around the the technical dependencies of development in UE, might be to try to tell the story in a GB Studio game for the Game Boy.
+It would be a purely narrative, linear game; limited to the platform's mechanics.
+And that might give me a chance to see how the story plays out in that format.